yarden/MISO/docs/source/index.rst

 Once MISO runs are completed and pairwise comparisons between your samples have been made to compute Bayes factors (using ``--compare-samples``), the resulting files can be interpreted to detect differential events.
 For each pairwise comparison, we will have a ``.miso_bf`` file which contains the |Psi| values of each event in both samples along with confidence intervals (assuming the event is detectable in both), the |Delta| |Psi| values, the Bayes factor, and other useful information about the read counts used to compute these values.

-MISO comes with several utilities (such as ``filter_events.py``, described in :ref:`filterscript`) for helping with the interpretation and analysis of these output files.
+MISO comes with several utilities (such as ``filter_events``, described in :ref:`filterscript`) for helping with the interpretation and analysis of these output files.
 This section serves as a brief guide the MISO output files, the utilities for analyzing them, and to various caveats in interpreting the output.

 .. _usingcounts: